Our team of researchers have experience and expertise in a range of disciplines and social science research methodologies.

 Research Associate

-Areas of Expertise: Epidemiology, Population Health, Longitudinal studies, Refugees’ resettlement, Family Violence, Childhood Obesity,
+Areas of Expertise: Epidemiology, Population Health, Longitudinal studies, Refugees’ resettlement, Family Violence, Childhood Obesity.

 Dr Liza Bolton